Palettes of Dehn colorings for spatial graphs and the classification of vertex conditions: Generalized -palettes for region colorings of oriented spatial graph diagrams

 \section{Generalized $\mathcal{R}$-palettes for region colorings of oriented spatial graph diagrams}

 The notion of $\mathcal{R}$-palettes for Dehn $p$-colorings can be extended for knot-theoretic ternary-quasigroups and region colorings of ``oriented" spatial graph diagrams in general.
-In this section, we will show this generalization.
+In this section, we will show a generalization of the notion.

 \begin{definition} A {\it knot-theoretic ternary-quasigroup} \cite{Niebrzydowski0, Niebrzydowski1, Niebrzydowski2} is a pair of a set $X$ and a ternary operation $[\, ]: X^3 \to X; (a,b,c) \mapsto [a,b,c]$ satisfying the following property: \begin{enumerate} \item[] ($\mathcal{KTQ}$1) For any $a,b,c\in X$, \begin{itemize} \item[(i)] there exists a unique $d_1\in X$ such that $[a,b,d_1]=c$, \item[(ii)] there exists a unique $d_2\in X$ such that $[a,d_2,b]=c$, \item[(iii)] there exists a unique $d_3 \in X$ such that $[d_3,a,b]=c$. \end{itemize} \item[] ($\mathcal{KTQ}$2) For any $a,b,c,d \in X$, it holds that